mtsandeep/subscription-flow-test/TASKS.md

 ## Tips

-1. Start with the backend, test endpoints with curl or Postman
-2. Then connect the frontend pages one by one
-3. Test the complete flow before submitting
+1. Test the complete flow before submitting
+2. The app has a working UI — run it locally to understand the expected behavior before writing code
-4. Edge cases to test:
+3. Edge cases to test:
    - Invalid coupon code
    - Coupon that reached max uses
    - User refreshes mid-flow
    - Existing username (returning user with/without subscription)
    - Two users trying to use the last coupon simultaneously
+4. For the race condition, think about what happens at the database level — not just the application level
+5. Consider what a sensible API response looks like for both success and failure cases — the frontend needs enough info to show the right UI